tutingjun/LoveMeSomeIceCream/README.md

-# cs257-s21-team-a
+# Love Me Some Ice Cream

+This is a website that allows users to search ice cream data from the database.
+This website is built by Flask framework with the help of bootstrap in the front end.
+Querying database uses all SQL.

+## Details

-Team members: Helen Du, Peter Tu, Yucheng Yang
+- Team members: [Helen Du](https://github.com/helenduz), Peter Tu, [Yucheng Yang](https://github.com/YuchengY)

-Database account: tut@carleton.edu<br>
-Database password: farm498lamp

-Starting webpage: index.html
+- Starting webpage: index.html

-Known bugs:
+## Known bugs:

-Using browser back button when returning from product_list(product_list.html) to home page(index.html) and hit search button again will return all products (the search filter will not work even though the conditions put in before will be there).
+Using browser back button when returning from `product_list(product_list.html)` to home page(index.html) and hit search button again will return all products (the search filter will not work even though the conditions put in before will be there).

-In short: **don't hit browser back button when you are at the product_list(product_list.html) page.
-Click on the home page icon to go back to the home page when you want to initiate a new search.**